 Financial Performance-Value Matrix

-At a very high level, the Financial Performance-Value Matrix is used in the context of business, finance.
+At a very high level, the Financial Performance-Value Matrix is used in the context of business, finance, strategy.

 Financial Performance-Value Matrix quadrant descriptions, including examples